What to Do With Your Family Videos: Creative Ways to Display and Enjoy Them | Oregon Lifestyle Family Videographer

 Here are two creative ways to make your family videos feel more tangible.

 Create a QR code that links directly to your video, print it on sticker paper, and add it to your photo album — a simple and fun way to add video to physical materials !
 If you already upload your family videos to Google Drive, Vimeo, or another cloud service, you can easily create a QR code for free using tools like Canva.
-I also offer this service for my family film clients, creating QR codes for each video so you can easily add them to your albums or keepsakes.

 *Check out my blog post '“How to Share Your Family Film Privately with Loved Ones”